Victoria De Durango Durango, Mexico Travel Guide

 Restaurants and bars in popular areas operate until late (typically 11:00 PM - 2:00 AM), especially on weekends.
 Nightclubs remain open into the early morning hours.

 For large purchases, inquire about shipping options.
-Be aware that international shipping can be costly and subject to customs duties.
-Familiarize yourself with your home country's customs regulations and duty-free limits before purchasing expensive products or large quantities of goods.
+Be aware that international shipping can be costly and subject through customs duties.
+Familiarize yourself with your home country's customs regulations and duty-free limits before purchasing expensive wares or large amounts of goods.
 Keep receipts.